Failure to comply

 Police have power to require you to state your name and address if:

-2. They reasonably believe that you can help them with the investigation of an indictable offence,
+- They reasonably believe that you can help them with the investigation of an indictable offenceA serious crime which is generally triable before a judge and jury.
+More,

 For points 1 and 2, a police offence must inform the person of the grounds for their belief in enough detail to enable the person to understand the nature of the offence or suspected offence.